pulgamecanica/42Course/42/malloc/README.md

 So if your platform’s `max_align_t` requires 16-byte alignment, then **every malloc result must be a multiple of 16**, no matter if the user requested 1 byte or 1000 bytes.

 In practice, malloc doesn't care about types `T`, the address is the alignement it must follow, since the address of any type will still be just an address `*`.

 ---

-# 🔹 Real-world consequences

-* If you put your allocator’s **header** in front of the user memory, you must make sure the **user pointer** is aligned to `alignof(max_align_t)`.
-This is why allocators round the header size up to that alignment.
-* Misalignment can cause:

-  * CPU crashes (on strict hardware like older SPARC, Itanium, ARM in some modes).
-  * Slower access (x86 allows misaligned, but with penalties).
-  * Undefined behavior in C (the language itself forbids accessing a misaligned pointer as type `T`).

----

-✅ **So alignment = which addresses are legal starting points for an object of a certain type.**
-The allocator must ensure the pointer it returns lands on one of those legal addresses for the *strictest* type.

----